Cooperation throws up various problems, for which morality, and a moral sense, are

 my team”), backed up by the cooperative identities of all concerned.

-Partners therefore feel a responsibility to one another to achieve the goals of their
+Partners therefore feel a responsibility to one another to achieve the ideals or

 The joint agent “we”